 Your bill may be reduced if a permanently disabled person, adult or child, lives in the property.
-Your property must have certain features which are essential, or of major importance, to the well-being of the disabled person.
+Your property must have certain features which are essential, or a major importance to the well-being of the disabled person.

 These features must include at least one of the following:

-- an additional (i.e. a second) bathroom or kitchen in the property for the use of the disabled person.
+- An additional bathroom or kitchen in the property for the use of the disabled person.

-When considering whether a reduction should apply, we have to decide whether the person with the disability would find it impossible, or extremely difficult, to live in the property; or whether their health would suffer, or the disability become more severe, if the extra feature were not available.
+When considering whether a reduction should apply, we have to decide whether the disabled person would be able to live in the property, or their disability would be made worse without this feature.

-If your home is eligible, your bill will be reduced to that of a property in the valuation band immediately below the band shown on the valuation list.
-For example, if your home is in band D, your bill will be reduced to that for a band C home.
-This will not, however, affect the value of your home or its banding on the valuation list.
-In this example, it would still be shown as band D on the valuation list.
-If your home is in band A (the lowest council tax band), a reduction of 1/9 of the band D council tax would apply.
+If your home is eligible, your bill will be reduced to the valuation band immediately below.
+For example, if your home is band D, your bill will be reduced to a band C home.
+Please note this will not affect the value of your property or its banding on the valuation list.

 There is a discount of 50% for annexes which are: